Excel is your biggest competitor.

 Invoices are a standard use case for Excel in the Accounting/Finance role but it can be applied across many industries.
 Freelancers need invoices.
 Wedding planners need invoices.
 Roofers need invoices.
 Babysitters need invoices.
 Landlords need invoices.
 And there are plenty of other industries that need invoices.

 The use case itself is broad.
-And startups looking to capture the value within this use case can either go very niche and focus solely on the invoices for that industry (Jobber) or they can go broad and create solutions where any industry can create them (Freshbooks).
+And startups looking to capture the value within this use case can either go very niche and focus solely on the invoices for that industry (Jobber) or they can go broad and create solutions where any industry can create them using invoice software (Freshbooks).

 The other category that offers opportunity outside of the standard Excel needs are those that are industry specific.
 The spreadsheet needs of a VC for Excel aren’t going to be the same as the needs of a Landlord.
 They may both appreciate a CRM (use case excel ~ Pipedrive, Close, Salesforce, other Salesforce alternatives) but a VC may want a spreadsheet to track portfolio growth (Pitchbook) while a Landlord is looking for a spreadsheet to keep track of repairs and their costs (Rentingwell).